-University at Buffalo, SUNY (716) 645-1485 vmnesset@buffalo.edu
+University at Buffalo, SUNY, Graduate School of Education (716) 645-1485

-Valerie Nesset has extensive experience in designing information technologies with children, helping to develop Bonded Design, a model for working together in
+Valerie Nesset has extensive experience in designing information technologies with children, helping to develop Bonded Design, a model for working together in intergenerational design teams.
+Through this experience she gained knowledge in the areas of usability, interface design, knowledge organization and system design.
 Her current research advances understanding of the intersection of information-seeking behavior and information literacy instruction with an emphasis on process to encourage problem solving and critical thinking, especially among elementary school students.